smarticoai/public-api/docs/interfaces/TMiniGamePrize.md

 • `Optional` **prize\_value**: `number`

 Numeric value of the prize in case it's 'points' or 'spin' type.
 For other types of prizes this value is not relevant.
+For example for prize  '100 points' the prize_value will be 100.
+For '100 free spins' the prize_value will be 100.

 ___